Skip to content

 AZs can be deployed in two ways:

-- Decoupled (traditional) — Storage runs on separate, dedicated clusters; virtualization (hypervisor) runs on one or more other clusters that consume that storage.
-Multiple private virtualization AZs can share the same storage backend.
-This model is useful when you want to run several hypervisor AZs (e.g. in different racks or sites) against a single, shared storage pool.
+• Decoupled (traditional): Storage runs on separate, dedicated clusters; workload clusters run on one or more other Kubernetes clusters that consume that storage.
+Multiple private workload AZs can share the same storage backend.
+This model is useful when you want to run several workload AZs (e.g. in different racks or sites) against a single, shared storage pool.

 Comparison